Hakuraku District

 "I promise."

-Kimiyo came to the baptism in a blue and white dress that fit her well.
+Kimiyo came to the baptism in a blue and white print dress that fit her well.
 Michaels performed the baptism.
 Thackeray and Yoshida offered commentary.
-After the confirmation and closing prayer, someone brought out mugi-cha and mikons.
+After the confirmation and closing prayer, they all snacked on mugi-cha and mikans.

 "It's kind of like a party," said Kimiyo.